Susiesyyyy/Capstone_Disney_AP_Grouping/README.md

 It includes some coding files and the data they used.

+1. WeChat group.
+This file uses AP expired data to group the users which are binded on the same Wechat account.
-1. Network Model. https://colab.research.google.com/drive/1J6JTl4eqQnpdgAZhtKj93ScSrVuGffFa#scrollTo=szS-L8DIJGFY This file uses visitation data to build a network among the AP users.
+2. Network model. https://colab.research.google.com/drive/1J6JTl4eqQnpdgAZhtKj93ScSrVuGffFa#scrollTo=szS-L8DIJGFY This file uses visitation data to build a network among the AP users.
 Then, the result from network is vailded by WeChat grouping result.
+3. Hierarchical clustering.
+This file uses two kinds of clustering method to cluster the AP users by their Passtype and visitation time.